PiaaCaa/Temporal4DFlowNet/README.md

 **[Deep learning for temporal super-resolution 4D Flow MRI](https://doi.org/10.1109/tmi.2026.3676987)** *(IEEE Transactions on Medical Imaging, 2026)*

-**Temporal4DFlowNet** is a residual deep learning network for temporal super-resolution of 4D Flow MRI data.
+**Temporal4DFlowNet** is a residual convolutional neural network for temporal super-resolution of 4D Flow MRI data.
 The network is trained on synthetic data derived from patient-specific in-silico CFD models and evaluated on both synthetic and clinically acquired in-vivo datasets.
 This work extends [4DFlowNet](https://github.com/EdwardFerdian/4DFlowNet) from spatial to temporal super-resolution.